hhvm/user-documentation/guides/hack/56-modules/04-inheritance.md

 # Module level visibility and inheritance

 ## Inheriting methods and properties
-This section discusses the relationships between Hack's object hierarchy and `internal`.
 In general, override rules for internal class members are consistent with that of private and protected: you can only override a class member with a visibility that's at least as visible as the previous.

 ```hack
 module foo;